But what about small-town America?

 6. Monticello, IL

-“Monticello is located in east central Illinois and is the County seat for Piatt County.
+“Monticello is located in east central Illinois and is the County seat of Piatt County.
 In our beautiful historic downtown square, you will find quaint eclectic shops, fabulous dining opportunities, and entertainment.
 All of which is centered around the historic Courthouse.

 Our school system excels in academia, athletics and extracurricular activities, continuously receiving high marks.
 Monticello also offers a safe place to reside it is currently ranked as 30th safest cities in Illinois and is home to the Kirby Medical Center.